Amanda Craig: Writing

-Craig has written a cycle of eight interconnected novels dealing with contemporary British society, often in an expansive, dramatic and satirical manner that has made her a leading proponent of the social novel.
-Her multi-stranded approach to writing fiction has been compared to that of Anthony Trollope, Honoré de Balzac, and Charles Dickens.

-Her 1996 novel A Vicious Circle was originally contracted to be published by Hamish Hamilton, but was cancelled when its proof copy received a libel threat from David Sexton, literary editor of the Evening Standard and former boyfriend of Craig's at Cambridge, fifteen years previously.
-The novel was promptly bought by Fourth Estate and published three months later.
-A Vicious Circle was praised by the critic A.N.
-Wilson in the Evening Standard as, "A love story and political comment, a defence of the art of fiction, a masterpiece".
+Craig has written a cycle of nine interconnected novels dealing with contemporary British society.
+Her 1996 novel A Vicious Circle was originally contracted to be published by Hamish Hamilton, but was cancelled after a libel threat from David Sexton, literary editor of the Evening Standard and former boyfriend of Craig's at Cambridge, fifteen years previously.
+The novel was bought by Fourth Estate and published three months later.

 Although each novel can be read separately, they are linked to each other by common characters and themes, thus constituting a novel sequence.
 Craig has been cited as a state-of-the-nation novelist by Sameer Rahim in Prospect and by The Sunday Times.
 Usually, Craig takes a minor character and makes him or her the protagonist of her next work.
-She has been praised by A.N.
-Wilson as "the greatest novelist under fifty", and Allison Pearson in The Sunday Telegraph said: "She has everything you look for in a major writer: wit, indignation, an ear for the telling phrase and an unflagging attention to all the individual choices by which we define ourselves – where we stand as a society and how we decline and fall."
+She has been praised by Allison Pearson in The Sunday Telegraph for her "...wit, indignation, an ear for the telling phrase and an unflagging attention to all the individual choices by which we define ourselves – where we stand as a society and how we decline and fall."

 Craig's fourth novel, In a Dark Wood, concerned the interplay between fairytales and manic depression, and her fifth, Love in Idleness, updates Shakespeare's A Midsummer Night's Dream, setting the story in a holiday villa near Cortona, Italy.
 Her sixth novel, Hearts and Minds, concerned with the lives of legal and illegal immigrants in London, was longlisted for the 2009 Baileys Women's Prize for Fiction.